Primate city: Measurement

 Urban primacy can be measured as the share of a country's population that lives in the primate city.
 Relative primacy indicates the ratio of the primate city's population to that of the second largest in a country or region.

 Significance

-Not all countries have primate cities.
-In those that do, there is debate as to whether the city serves a parasitic or generative function.
+There is debate as to whether a primate city serves a parasitic or generative function.
 The presence of a primate city in a country may indicate an imbalance in development—usually a progressive core and a lagging periphery—on which the city depends for labor and other resources.
 However, the urban structure is not directly dependent on a country's level of economic development.

 Many primate cities gain an increasing share of their country's population.
 This can be due to a reduction in blue-collar population in the hinterlands because of mechanization and automation.
 Simultaneously, the number of educated employees in white-collar endeavors such as politics, finance, media, and higher education rises.
 These sectors are clustered predominantly in primate cities where power and wealth are concentrated.